Sold out. All 4 places filled within 3 days of release.

 ★★★★★

 "Before the workshop, my approach was simple — just take the shot.
 Now it's all about planning, preparation, and waiting for the light.
-Understanding light as the most fundamental element of composition was the real revelation, along with the discipline of arriving early to set up properly.
+Understanding light as the most fundamental element of composition was the real revelation.
 The total experience will exceed expectations."

 — Jim I. · Sapphire Coast Workshop, March 2026